grantvanwyk/CapstoneProject/Waist_Size_Prediction_Model_Card.md

 ## Model Description

 **Inputs**:
-- Features used for prediction:
+- Features used for prediction (in inches):
   - ShoulderWidth
   - ChestWidth
   - Belly